f0lg0/geneticAlgorithm-PY/README.md

 Resize your terminal window to a pretty big size, output is going to occupy a lot of space.

 ## Thanks to
-Daniel Shiffman and his amazing "The Nature of Code" book!
+Daniel Shiffman and his amazing "The Nature of Code" (chapter 9) book!